tula83/Buy-and-Sell-App/README.md

 # Buy-and-Sell-App
-It is fullstack app which user can buy and sell the items with admin enabled where backend is built using flask and front end using  Reactjs
+It is fullstack app which user can buy and sell the items with admin enabled.

+**Tech stack  used **:

+       BackEnd:
+            Flask
+         Database:
+              Mongodb
+         Docker

+      Frontend:
+         React js

 functionalities:
 Users: